patrickbr/gtfs2shp/README.md

     $ gtfs2shp -i google_transit.zip -f output.shp -t

 An explicit geometry together with all trip/route attributes will be written for each trip.
-Not this will create redundant geometries.
+Note that this will create redundant geometries.

 ### Coordinate reprojection